-Ultimate responsibility for the collection rests with the New Braunfels City Council.
-They, in turn, delegate this responsibility to the Library Director through the Assistant City Manager.
+Ultimate responsibility for the collection rests with the Library Director.
 The Director may delegate the responsibility of selection to staff members.
 The Library Director and delegated staff are responsible for classifying and arranging library materials to meet the needs of the public.